quic-shaksuma/eld/docs/userguide/documentation/linker_plugins/linker_plugins.rst

 Running a linker plugin
 =========================

-There are two ways to run linker plugins:
+There are two methods to run linker plugins:

-- Adding a plugin invocation command in a linker script.
+- Adding a plugin invocation command in a linker script. *(Not supported for :code:`LinkerPlugin` plugins)*
-- Specifying plugin configuration file using `--plugin-config` option.
+- Specifying plugin configuration file using `--plugin-config` option. *(Recommended way)*

-These ways are also called *plugin load specification*, as they specify how to load a plugin by the linker.
+We call these methods as *plugin load specification* because they specify how the linker should load a plugin.

 Adding a plugin invocation command in a linker script.
 --------------------------------------------------------

 ::

-   <PluginInterfaceKeyword>("LibraryName", "PluginName" [, "PluginOption"])
+   <PluginTypeKeyword>("LibraryName", "PluginName" [, "PluginOption"])

 For output section plugin types, :code:`ControlMemorySizePlugin` and :code:`ControlFileSizePlugin`, users should add the plugin invocation command to the